sheroze1123/sheroze1123.github.io/index.md

 layout: home
 ---

-I am a graduate student in Computational Science, Engineering, and Mathematics at the University of Texas at Austin.
-I am working on large-scale inverse problems appearing in partial differential equations.
-I am exploring machine learning methods to characterize the uncertainty of a physical model.
+I am a graduate student in Computational Science at the Oden Institute at  the University of Texas at Austin.
+I am working on large-scale Bayesian inverse problems appearing in partial differential equations and deep learning models applied to physical systems.

-I am interested in solving computational problems with an emphasis on mathematical analysis using robust software engineering principles.
+I am interested in solving computational problems with an emphasis on mathematical analysis complemented by robust software engineering principles.

 ![Me](/assets/images/me.JPG)